Introduction

 Reason for Preference:

-command is preferred because it gathers a complete set of diagnostic information that is invaluable for troubleshooting, including:
+The consul debug command is preferred because it gathers a complete set of diagnostic information that is invaluable for troubleshooting, including:

 - Debug Logs: Crucial for understanding the agent's behavior leading up to an issue.